maggietsou05/DA-Projects/README.md

-Using postgre SQL for data exploration, cleaning, and analysis
+Small technical projects for data analytics using PostgreSQL, PowerBI, and others.